"Putin realized there may be no way out," says Russian tycoon

 Khodorkovsky believes that for Putin to take the peace talks seriously, he “must realize that he is stuck in Ukraine.”

-“After a month of war, he realized that there might be no military solution.
+“After a month of war, he realized that there may be no military solution.
 It is an attempt to transition to a real negotiation process.”

 change of strategy